fredriksa/DifficultyScaler/readme.md

 - Daytime (!day or !auto day)
 - Restart (!restart)

+## Automated Restarts

+- Server automatically restarts to prevent lag from increased number of mobs.

 ## General Difficulty Scaling

 All systems that increase the difficulty of the world scale with the number of players online.